WindingPathInitiative/wpi-hub/docs/index.md

 The following information applies to most or all endpoints:

 ## Tokens
 Most endpoints require a token, provided by the `auth` endpoint.
-This should be stored and passed in the query string or in the cookie with a key of `token`.
+This should be stored and passed in the query string with a key of `token`.
+Alternatively, passing a header of `Auth-User` with the user ID of the current user also works.
+The latter is designed to work with the AWS API Gateway functionality.

 Successful queries with a valid token refreshes it for an additional hour on all endpoints that require the token.